downshift-js/downshift/README.md

 ## This solution

-This library provides its users two main sets of solutions: the `Downshift` component and a set of hooks.
-The component is still the main part of the library, providing the autocomplete/combobox logic as a render prop.
-The hooks are newer and are going to be the way forward to providing accessibile experiences.
-Right now we support `useSelect` for `select` components, `useCombobox` for `combobox/autocomplete` inputs and `useMultipleSelection` to make the selection of multiple items easier for both the `select` and `combobox` elements.

-Since both `useCombobox` and the component `Downshift` aim to provide accessibility to a combobox, we suggest trying the new `useCombobox` first.
-If you feel that `Downshift` still covers your use cases better then use the component instead.
-However, if these use cases should also be covered in `useCombobox`, make sure to create an issue to help us improve the hook.
-Both the hooks and the component are actively maintained but we are cool kids from the future and prefer to share `React` logic via hooks.
+The library offers a couple of solutions.
+The first solution, which is the one we recommend you to try first, is a set of React hooks, each serving a specific use case:

+- [useSelect][useselect-readme] for a custom select component.
+- [useCombobox][combobox-readme] for a combobox/autocomplete input.
+- [useMultipleSelection][multiple-selection-readme] for selecting multiple items
+  in a select or a combobox, as well as deleting items from selection or navigating between the selected items.

+The second solution is the `Downshift` component, which can also be used to create accessible combobox and select components, providing the logic in the form of a render prop.
+It served as inspiration for developing the hooks and it has been around for a while.
+It established a successful pattern for making components accessible and functional while giving developers complete freedom when building the UI.

-The `README` on this page convers only the component while each hook has its own `README` file.
-Check the [hooks section](#the-react-hooks-api) for links to each.
-Both the component and the hooks are similar in many concepts so you can always switch between the documentation pages in order to find information.
+The `README` on this page convers only the component while each hook has its own `README` page.
+You can navigate to the [hooks page][hooks-readme] or go directly to the hook you need by using the links in the list above.

+For examples on how to use the hooks or the Downshift component, check out our [docsite][docsite]!

-### Downshift component
+### Downshift

 This is a component that controls user interactions and state for you so you can create autocomplete/combobox or select dropdown components.
 It uses a [render